Jdure/github-evaluation/slide-one.md

 ## Next Steps

-The experiment was done with four members of the team.
-For what it's worth the experiement was a success.
 To improve on this approach we can:

   1. Add more members of the team to work on a project (hack-a-thon style)
   2. Incorporate less technical individuals to improve their skill